wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 We've seen `shouldParse`, it was used in the `bytes` parser, however we haven't seen [shouldFailWith](https://hackage.haskell.org/package/hspec-megaparsec-0.3.1/docs/Test-Hspec-Megaparsec.html#v:shouldFailWith) yet and there seems to be quite a bit to it!
-Lets break it down.
+Let's break it down.

 ### shouldFailWith
 Sometimes you want to verify that a parser fails on a given input.
-Not only that, but you want to verify that the error which is given on that failure contains the right message, positioin information, etc... `shouldFailWith` allows you to do this.
-Lets have a look at its type.
+Not only that, but you want to verify that the error which is given on that failure contains the right message, position information, etc... `shouldFailWith` allows you to do this.
+Let's have a look at its type.

 ```{.haskell}